Graph removal lemma: History

-The original motivation for the study of triangle removal lemma was Ruzsa–Szemerédi problem.
-Initial formulation due to Imre Z. Ruzsa and Szemerédi from 1978 was slightly weaker than the triangle removal lemma used nowadays and can be roughly stated as follows: every locally linear graph on $n$ vertices contains $o(n^2)$ edges.
+The original motivation for the study of triangle removal lemma was the Ruzsa–Szemerédi problem.
+Its initial formulation due to Imre Z. Ruzsa and Szemerédi from 1978 was slightly weaker than the triangle removal lemma used nowadays and can be roughly stated as follows: every locally linear graph on $n$ vertices contains $o(n^2)$ edges.
 This statement can be quickly deduced from a modern triangle removal lemma.
 Ruzsa and Szemerédi provided also an alternative proof of Roth's theorem on arithmetic progressions as a simple corollary.

-In 1986 during their work on generalizations of Ruzsa–Szemerédi problem to arbitrary $r$-uniform graphs, Erdős, Frankl, and Rödl provided statement for general graphs very close to the modern graph removal lemma: if graph $H_2$ is a homomorphic image of $H_2$, then any $H_1$-free graph $G$ on $n$ vertices can be made $H_2$-free by removing $o(n^2)$ edges.
+In 1986, during their work on generalizations of the Ruzsa–Szemerédi problem to arbitrary $r$-uniform graphs, Erdős, Frankl, and Rödl provided a statement for general graphs very close to the modern graph removal lemma: if graph $H_2$ is a homomorphic image of $H_2$, then any $H_1$-free graph $G$ on $n$ vertices can be made $H_2$-free by removing $o(n^2)$ edges.

-The modern formulation of graph removal lemma was first stated by Füredi in 1994.
-The proof generalized earlier approaches by Ruzsa and Szemerédi and Erdős, Frankl, and Rödl, also utilizing Szemerédi regularity lemma.
+The modern formulation of the graph removal lemma was first stated by Füredi in 1994.
+The proof generalized earlier approaches by Ruzsa and Szemerédi and Erdős, Frankl, and Rödl, also using the Szemerédi regularity lemma.

 Graph counting lemma

-A key component of the proof of graph removal lemma is the graph counting lemma about counting subgraphs in systems of regular pairs.
-Graph counting lemma is also very useful on its own.
+A key component of the proof of the graph removal lemma is the graph counting lemma about counting subgraphs in systems of regular pairs.
+The graph counting lemma is also very useful on its own.
 According to Füredi, it is used "in most applications of regularity lemma".